aroceu/aroceu.github.io/wiki/faq.md

 When it comes to webdesign, I don't care about copying (if I'm not being Single White Female'd) because that kind of individualistic value of intellectual property over aesthetics or code is something I simply don't care about.
 I would rather someone make a new site I can look at even if it looks the same as someone else's, because at least they're learning something.
 (They even may regret it in the future.)
 I would rather have a negative opinion about a same-y looking site than that site - and that person's interest in making the site - not exist at all.
 I would rather close a tab button and feel my negative feelings instead of telling people how they *should* design, what their tastes *should* be, what kind of things they *should* like, what they *should* say or do.
 I want to do what the fuck I want.
 In the same way, I want other people to do what the fuck they want.

-Though it's different when money's involved.
-But that's a different word entirely.
+Though it's another story when money's involved.
+But mostly because I don't even like the involvement of money in the world of creativity in the first place.

 **I don't like you/how you said something/find you annoying/heard something problematic about you/[insert other negative opinion here]**